sander1988/Indego/README.md

 Reboot HA in order to get HA to find the newly added custom component.

 ## Configuration
 Add the domain to your configuration.yaml.
 Username, password and id (serial) is mandatory.
-Name (default = Indego) and polling (default = false) is optional.
+Name is optional (default = Indego).
 ``` yaml
 #configuration.yaml
 indego: